About this subject

 Intended learning outcomes

-- Have an advanced and specialised understanding of different forms of major project delivery in the energy and resources sector
+- Evaluate and explain different forms of major project delivery in the infrastructure, energy and resources sector

-- Have an appreciation of how energy and resources projects are developed and delivered from concept to execution
+- Analyse how major projects are developed and delivered from concept to execution

-- Have the skills to be able to identify and evaluate areas of risk in major project delivery
+- Identify and evaluate areas of risk in major project delivery

-- Be familiar with, be able to critically reflect on, and be confident in identifying the interaction points relating to access and project execution, and the points of intersection of different areas of law
+- Critically reflect on, and be confident in identifying the interaction points relating to project execution, and the points of intersection of different areas of law

-- Understand the pressure points in energy and resources project delivery, and why projects fail
+- Interpret the pressure points in infrastructure, energy and resources project delivery, and why projects fail

-- Understand how project disputes emerge, and the different forms of dispute management.
+- Explain how project disputes emerge, and the different forms of dispute management.